 I know a lot of people who are scared of the bread monster because something I've commonly heard is that people find the process tricky.
 I remember my mum trying to make dinner rolls for us at home once, which turned out to be a disaster.
 The rolls were like tiny, unbreakable rocks and we could have used them as golf balls if we played the sport.
 Apart from homemade pizza, we never tried to tackle the monster again.
 Until now.

-- 1 tbsp Active Dry Yeast (I’ve used both Blue Bird & Red Star with great results)
+- 1 tablespoon Active Dry Yeast I've used both Blue Bird & Red Star with great results

 - 2 tsps Sugar

 - Your desired topping Jalapeno, Sliced Onions, Garlic Olives Cloves, Red Bell Peppers

 - 2 tsps Salt

 - Take half a cup of lukewarm water and add sugar and yeast to it.
 Leave it untouched for 5-10 minutes till the yeast is frothy (In case the yeast doesn’t become frothy in ten minutes, throw the mixture and start again. )